islandstream/islandstream.github.io/_posts/2018-10-14-capturing-the-city.md

 Title: Capturing the City
 ---

 How do sound, light and time interplay?
-I looked at Walk the City, a series of walks and talk by Citizen sense @ Goldsmiths College, London.
+I looked at Walk the City, a series of walks and talks by Citizen Sense @ Goldsmiths College, London.

 ## Museum of London visit
 {% include bootstrap-card-text-image.html file="/images/Camera_obscura_box.jpg" alt="diagram of the camera obscura box" cardtitle="The camera obscura" cardtext="A natural phenomenon which transposes images through a pinhole" %}